Ziya-Asgar/11_python_automate_excel/README.md

 ## Notes

-This is a session to practice manipulating Excel files with Python.
+This is a session to practice controlling Excel files with Python.
 The session contains:

 - importing specific parts of the `openpyxl` module,
 - loading an Excel workbook with the `load_workbook` function,